 Dyslexia has 44 symptoms.
 People typically have some, but not all.
-It is recommended that if a person has more than 10 symptoms, they should be evaluated for dyslexia if they have problems with reading, writing and spelling.
+It is recommended that if a person has 10 or more symptoms, they should be screened and evaluated for dyslexia if they have problems with reading, writing and spelling.

 amiwuz for animals, hangabur for hamburger, callipittar for caterpillar)

 Difficulty learning the alphabet between ages three and six, and older